 Welcome to the Tropical Conservation Biology and Environmental Science (TCBES) Graduate Program!
 The TCBES program is emerging as a center of excellence in the Pacific that is capitalizing on Hawaii’s unique natural resources that are integral to the state’s cultural, economic, and scientific enterprises, and by extension, to those of the entire nation and other Pacific nations.
-The TCBES Program provides Masters-level graduate education in the areas of conservation biology, environmental science, ecology, evolution, genetics and geospatial analyses.
-The program prepares students for technical positions to meet the growing need for sound management of Hawaii’s fragile natural resources, as well as for entry into Ph.D. programs in related fields.
-A majority of students are from Hawaii with many students from UH Hilo’s undergraduate programs and other institutions in Hawaii with a growing number from institutions throughout the nation.
+The TCBES Program mission is to provide MS-level graduate education that: a) fosters knowledge of theory and techniques in conservation biology and environmental sciences, including basic, applied, and socio-ecological research, and b) promotes scholarly activities in marine and terrestrial environments that will enable participants to pursue careers in research and natural resource management.

-The primary purpose of the M.S. in TCBES is to provide graduate training in conservation biology and environmental science to people with baccalaureate degrees and others currently working in the field.
-The program utilizes the extraordinary biological, physical and cultural complexity on the Island of Hawaii as a focus of investigation and study.
-The program prepares students for technical positions and for entry into Ph.D. programs in related fields.
+The primary purpose of the Master of Science in Tropical Conservation Biology and Environmental Science is to provide graduate training in conservation biology and environmental science to those with baccalaureate degrees and those currently working in related scientific fields.
+The program will utilize the extraordinary biological, physical, and cultural complexity of the island of Hawaiʻi as a focus of investigation and study.
+The program will prepare students for technical positions and for entry into Ph.D. programs in related fields.